Broad Channel, Queens: Bridges

 Broad Channel is connected to the rest of Queens via four bridges: the tolled, vehicular Cross Bay Veterans Memorial Bridge to the south; the free, vehicular Joseph P. Addabbo Memorial Bridge to the north; and the two IND Rockaway Line swing bridges.
 Cross Bay Boulevard, the island's only through road, traverses the two vehicular bridges, both of which also carry bicycle and pedestrian traffic.
 Lying between Howard Beach and the Rockaway Peninsula, it is connected to those communities by these bridges, at either end of the island.

 Following the construction of the Cross Bay Parkway bridge in 1939, a drawbridge connecting Broad Channel with the Rockaway Peninsula (which replaced the original, narrow, 1925 drawbridge), the island became easily accessible by car.
 However, the drawbridge opened up many times per day, and whenever it opened, traffic would back up to Howard Beach, as well as on the Rockaway Peninsula.

 In the mid-to-late 1960s, a new bridge was constructed.
 It opened on May 28, 1970.
 It was renamed the Cross Bay Veterans Memorial Bridge in 1977.
 It is maintained by MTA Bridges and Tunnels, and a $3.75 toll ($2 with E-ZPass) must be paid to use the bridge.

 The Joseph P. Addabbo Memorial Bridge connects Broad Channel to Howard Beach and the mainland.
 Opening in 1993, it was formerly known as the North Channel Bridge.
 It replaced an older North Channel Bridge built in 1925, which was deteriorated to the point where it was beyond repair.
 It is maintained by the New York City Department of Transportation, and is free.

 Education

 Schools

 Broad Channel is served by the New York City Department of Education.
 Elementary school students attend PS 47, which serves pre-K through eighth grades; the school facilities were completely remodeled during the 1990s.
+In the 2023-2024 school year, after 2 years of construction, PS 47 reopened in a new building.

 Broad Channel was also home to St. Virgilius School, a Roman Catholic School that was part of the Diocese of Brooklyn.
 However, after a lengthy battle between parents and the Diocese, St. Virgilius School closed in 2006.
 Two years later, upon the retirement of its administrator, Rev. John P. Maloney, St. Virgilius Parish of Broad Channel merged with St. Camillus Parish of Rockaway Park.